Spectral Medical Announces Fourth Quarter and Fiscal 2022 Results and Provides Corporate Update

 Management to host Investor Day on April 6, 2023

-TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Spectral Medical Inc. (“Spectral” or the “Company”) (TSX: EDT), a late-stage theranostic company advancing therapeutic options for sepsis and septic shock, today announced its financial results for the fourth quarter and for the year ended December 31, 2022 and provided a corporate update.
+TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Spectral Medical Inc. ("Spectral" or the "Company") EDT, a late-stage theranostic company advancing therapeutic options for sepsis and septic shock, today announced its financial results for the fourth quarter and for the year ended December 31, 2022 and provided a corporate update.

 The Company made significant progress throughout 2022, both clinically and operationally.
 Specifically, regarding our Tigris trial, a Phase III clinical trial evaluating PMX for endotoxemia and septic shock.
 The Company has successfully enrolled 53 patients to date, out of the 150 total patients to be enrolled, and are focused on the interim milestone of enrolling 90 patients.
 Upon achieving the interim enrollment target, our strategic commercial partner, Baxter, will have the opportunity to view the data, as well as provide a second milestone payment to Spectral, which management believes would provide further validation of the Company's ongoing efforts.
 The Company believes that the continued onboarding of new Tigris sites will allow us to more rapidly reach our 150 patient target, bringing us closer to FDA submission and potential FDA approval.